-Solarglide’s pleated blinds for yachts, cruiseliners and riverboat cruisers are available in manually operated forms or motorised.
-They act as a subtle shading solution and are ideal for passenger areas on cruiseliners and riverboats as well as forward and aft yacht windows.
+Solarglide’s pleated blinds for yachts, cruiseliners and riverboat cruisers are available in both manually operated and motorised forms.
+The honeycomb pleated blinds act as a subtle shading solution, and are ideal for passenger areas on cruiseliners and riverboats as well as forward and aft yacht windows.
 Our marine pleated blinds consist of one single fabric type, either dimout or blackout and are available in a variety of standard and non-standard shapes.
-Furthermore, if windows onboard are both awkwardly shaped and large, we can offer a bespoke pleated blind system with L-bracket edging providing 100% coverage of the glass.
+Furthermore, if onboard windows are awkwardly shaped and large, we can offer a bespoke pleated blind system with L-bracket edging providing 100% coverage of the glass.

-Solarglide are experts in providing pleated blind solutions for trapezoidal and irregular shaped windows too.
+Solarglide are experts in providing pleated blind solutions for trapezoidal and irregular shaped windows.
 The gallery images below show a recent riverboat project, where the owners struggled to find a shading solution for a series of awkwardly shaped ensuite cabin windows.
-Following a survey, Solarglide were able to provide a motorised pleated solution that not only worked effortlessly but covered 100% of the glass.
+Following a survey, Solarglide were able to provide a motorised pleated solution that not only worked effortlessly, but covered 100% of the glass.

 Solarglide uses honeycomb blind technology for glare reduction and to regulate thermal performance.
 This technology eliminates visible strings and unsightly holes that can normally be seen in standard pleated blinds.

-All Solarglide fabrics are flame retardant and come in a range of eight blackout colours and seven dimout fabrics, these colours are shown in the ‘Colour Collections’ section below.
+All Solarglide fabrics are flame retardant and come in a range of nine blackout colours and nine dimout fabrics, these colours are shown in the ‘Colour Collections’ section below.

 What are pleated blinds?